BalistiK-25/s5LanguageTool/README.md

 * Any functions that are to be multilingual can be offered as multilingual via the tool.
 * Special characters that exist in many languages are automatically converted to UTF-8.
 (See [Including Supported Languages](#including-supported-languages))
 * Briefings, messages and the like need little adaptation to support several languages at the same time.

-The LanguageTool is quite large and covers a vast amount of functions for multilingual support.
-It very well may be that it still misses some functions.
-It also very well be that this LanguageTool might be a little bit of an **overkill** for small maps with **little amount of text**.

 ## Including Supported Languages